Choosing Your Username

 Checking Availability

-Method 1: Try to create account with desired username
+• Try to create an account with your desired username

 What to Avoid